Steve Clarke (drummer): Fastway

 In 1987, Clarke joined the heavy rock/Metal band Fastway led by his paternal cousin Fast Eddie Clarke formerly of Motörhead.
 Clarke played on the album On Target and fulfilled live duties.
 In 1989, Clarke joined Tank, led by Algy Ward whilst also working with bassist Gerry McAvoy.
 Clarke and Ward joined Judge Trev Thoms for the Necropolis- End Of The Line album featuring Bill Liesegang, ex Motörhead guitarist Würzel Burston and Clarke was re-united with Fast Eddie Clarke and John Clarke.
 Clarke also appeared on two all star albums for Japanese Polydor Records that would see him recording with Don Airey and Scott Gorham.

 Tank and Atomgod

 Clarke also joined UK heavy rock band Atomgods (who became Atomgod) on their release History Re-Written through GWR Records in 1991, which also featured film/TV producer Lee Phillips on keyboards, Trev Thoms, and Bill Leisegang.
-Atomgod led Clarke to become the house drummer at GWR Records, playing with Huw Lloyd Langton and notably Tank, where he fulfilled live duties.
+Atomgod led Clarke to become the house drummer at GWR Records, playing with Huw Lloyd Langton and notably Tank.